abelpenton/GOD-frontend/README.md

 dispatch(ACTION_TYPE.action(new_state));
 ```

-we can dispatch actions and modify a global state.
+you can dispatch actions and modify a global state.

-Looking for a good practice we can found the `Container-Presentation` architecture in the GOD components, where the `Container` components have the responsability of connect with the api and get the backend data then pass it to `Presentation` components by `props` to show in UI.
-The idea is have separation of concept for each logic, one to get data and other to show it.
+Following good programming practices, the `Container-Presentation` architecture can be found in the GOD components,, where the `Container` components have the responsability of connecting to the API and obtaining the backend data and then passing it to the `Presentation` components by accessories to be shown in the UI.
+The idea is to have a concept separation for each logic, one to obtain data and another to show them.

 ```
 |components